 Today, those collections once again appear under the virtual museum tours for you to view right from our homes.
 To elaborate, they have up to 16 online exhibitions and 3 views on the platform of Google.

 National Women’s History Museum

-As the name, the museum is created to inspire and educate about women’s contribution to the society and history of the world.
-Right now, NWHM is totally a “museum without walls” with all the resources are online.
-You can learn more about the pioneering women on its online exhibitions or read the stories, articles on the website.
+As the name, the museum was created to inspire and educate about women’s contribution to the society and history of the world.
+Right now, NWHM is totally a “museum without walls” with all the resources online.
+You can learn more about the pioneering women on its online exhibitions or read the stories, and articles on the website.

 Studio Ghibli Museum – Mitaka

 Do you know about Totoro, Princess Mononoke, or Kaonashi in Spirited Away?
-Yes, they are all the characters from Ghibli Studio, with Ghibli Museum to showcases their works.
+Yes, they are all the characters from Ghibli Studio, with Ghibli Museum to showcase their works.

 The J. Paul Getty Museum – Los Angeles

 J. Paul Getty Museum keeps European art from the Middle Ages to the Modern period.
 Particularly, the museum has thousands of paintings, drawings, sculptures, manuscripts, and photos that give you a multi-dimensional view of European art, culture, and history from the 8th century to the present.
 Additionally, the J. Paul Getty Museum even gives you 360° views to explore all the corners of the museum.

 As one of the most famous and admirable museums in the world, the Vatican Museums are also a valuable asset of the capital of Rome and the Vatican.
 Here, it showcases many valuable works of art from the large collections created by the Roman Catholic Church throughout the centuries.